SkeltonThatcher/rancher-buildeng-catalog/templates/gocdio-agent/0/README.md

-# Gocd agent (Experimental)
+# STCL GoCD Agent

 ### Info:

- This template creates and configure a gocd server agent.
+ This template creates and configure a GoCD server agent.

 ### Usage:

- Select gocd-agent from catalog.

- Enter the mem parameters, gocd-server stack/service and port.

- Click deploy.

- gocd-agent can now be accessed over the Rancher network.
+ Info to follow